clasp-developers/demo-expose-bullet-physics-engine-to-clasp/README.md

 # demo-bullet
-A demonstration of binding the Bullet Physics engine to Clasp Common Lisp
+A demonstration of binding the C++ Bullet Physics engine to Clasp Common Lisp

 ## Building and running